 How and where to buy PBN links

-Here is a simple checklist of the thought process you should consider before getting PBN links from an SEO vendor:
+Here is a simple checklist of the thought process you should consider before getting PBN backlinks from an SEO vendor:

 - Do they have a client intake process?